China stocks rise but offshore yuan hits new low

 "The midpoint was a surprise.
 Still, it stayed in line with the PBOC's tone of late to lead the yuan to edge down," said a dealer at an Asian bank in Shanghai.

-That triggered further selling in the offshore yuan CNH=D3, which slumped to 6.7250 per dollar, its lowest since trading began in 2010 and a record discount of about 2.5 percent to the onshore rate CNY=CFXS of 6.5526, adding to a spread that is encouraging capital to flow out of the country.
+That triggered further selling in the offshore yuan, which slumped to 6.7250 per dollar, its lowest since trading began in 2010 and a record discount of about 2.5 percent to the onshore rate of 6.5526, adding to a spread that is encouraging capital to flow out of the country.

 The yuan's weakness, renewed Chinese stock market volatility and a slowing economy have put China's policymaking at the forefront of global market risks at the start of 2016, along with the pace of expected U.S. interest rate rises.